ckeditor/ckeditor4-docs/guides/dev/configuration/file_browse_upload/README.md

 # File Browser Integration

-CKEditor can be easily integrated with an external file browser/uploader.
+CKEditor can be easily integrated with an external file browser/uploader thanks to the [File Browser](http://ckeditor.com/addon/filebrowser) plugin which is included in every preset by default.

 Once properly set up, all file browser features will automatically become available.
 This includes the **Upload** tab `(1)` in the **Link**,